vsharma8363/CSCI-UA.0480-Parallel-Computing/OpenMP/README.md

-# OpenMP Programming in C
+# Notes on OpenMP Programming in C

 ## Basic Example
 ```c